- Parents Home

 - tends to bruise easily

-- has heavy bleeding from minor wounds or bleeding from another place, such as the gums
+- has heavy bleeding from minor wounds or bleeding from another place, like the gums

 - recently started taking new medicine